GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

   `"video"`, the stream accepts `VideoFrame` objects and fails with any other type.
 When a frame is written to `writable`, the frame's `close()` method is automatically invoked, so that its media resources are no longer accessible from JavaScript.
-- `readableControl`: A `ReadableStream` that allows reading control signals sent from any sinks connected to the `MediaStreamTrackGenerator`.
-Control signals are objects of type `MediaStreamTrackSignal`.

 In the `MediaStream` model, apart from media, which flows from sources to sinks, there are also control signals that flow in the opposite direction (i.e., from sinks to sources via the track).
-A `MediaStreamTrackProcessor` is a sink and it allows sending control signals to its track and source via its `writableControl` property.
 A `MediaStreamTrackGenerator` is a track for which a custom source can be implemented by writing media frames to its `writable` field.
-Such a source can receive control signals sent by sinks via its `readableControl` property.

 ### Bringing it all together